superseriousbusiness/gotosocial/docs/installation_guide/nginx.md

 sudo certbot --nginx
 ```

-After you do it should have automatically edited your configuration file to enable https.
+After you do, it should have automatically edited your configuration file to enable https.
 Just reload it one last time and after that you should be good to go!

 ```bash